LindsaySummers/Assessment/README.md

 ### ★ Insert Column and Formula
 >***=VLOOKUP(L296,'King County'!$A$2:$C$153,3,FALSE)***
 >NOW I can use a fast and convenient "LOOKUP" formula (Yay!
 So easy!
 Remember the one I was thinking of in Question 3 but it would have been more trouble than it was worth?)
->This formula basically says "Grab the zipcode that was given in the original data set and try to match it to the new zip code chart (on the other sheet).
+>This formula basically says "Grab the zip code that was given in the original data set and try to match it to the new zip code chart (on the other sheet).
 IF there is a match, then write "King County"
 >(which is what that "3" is in the formula... the third column of my newly inserted chart was entirely "King County")
 >
->**NOTE:** This is kind of like the "COUNT" formulas I used before in the sense of just findind "Answers" quickly.
+>**NOTE:** This is kind of like the "COUNT" formulas I used before in the sense of just finding "Answers" quickly.
 >
 >I could have had that third column say "Yes", or "Lindsay is Awesome", or "Ada Rocks"....
 It really doesn't matter - it's just a quick bookmark to mark which entries I want to look at.